yyu6/yaoningyu/_pages/about.md

   - /about.html
 ---

 Hi, I am a Master student in Applied Data Science at the University of Chicago (UChicago).
 Previously, I earned my Bachelor’s degree in Mathematics from the University of Washington (UW).
 During my time at UW, I worked with [George Manucharyan](https://deep.ocean.washington.edu/) in topics of Ocean Dynamics, mainly responsible for utilizing ML strategies to solve unknown deep ocean velocity.
-Currently, I am a researcher under the supervision of [Dr. Haohan Wang](https://haohanwang.github.io/) at University of Illinois Urbana-Champaign, focusing on LLM-agent research and its applications.
+Currently, I am a research associate under the supervision of [Dr. Haohan Wang](https://haohanwang.github.io/) at University of Illinois Urbana-Champaign [Dream Lab](https://dreamlabuiuc.github.io/), focusing on LLM-agent research and its applications.

 ### Projects